busbud/coding-challenge-native-b/README.md

 As an extra I added support for three languages in the app, `en`, `fr`and `es`, everything should be translated to the device language and if there is no support for it yet, then is going to display the `en` language by default.

 Combine over RxSwift, I decide to use combine over RxSwift because is Apple's built in reactive library, and its in a good stage, even tho is pretty new, I think is ready to use in production apps.

-UIKit+SnapKit over SwiftUI, in the other hand, I prefer to use UIKit+SnapKit for the UI, because SwiftUI is still in a kind of early stage and have some bugs, and is not ready for its use in production environments, but still It will a first-option in 1 or 2 years from now, so I'll keep post to it  to migrate to SwiftUI when is more stable.